Discover Financial: History

+In January 2005, Discover Financial Services acquired Pulse, an interbank electronic funds transfer payments network, for $311 million.
+The acquisition enabled the company to offer debit cards.

-HSBC has issued Discover-branded credit cards processed through the Discover Network since its acquisition of card issuer Metris in late 2005.
+HSBC issued Discover-branded credit cards processed through the Discover Network since its acquisition of card issuer Metris in late 2005.
 Metris had originally signed an agreement with Discover in September 2005, three months prior to the HSBC acquisition.

 In 2006, Discover Network united with Visa, MasterCard, American Express, and JCB to form the Payment Card Industry (PCI) Security Standards Council, which helps to manage account security throughout the transaction process.

-Also in 2006, DFS also launched the Discover Business Card, offering a single payment solution for small business owners.
-In July 2006, DFS and First Data Corp. announced that First Data would offer Discover Network card services to small- and mid-sized merchants.
+In July 2006, DFS and First Data announced that First Data would offer Discover Network card services to small- and mid-sized merchants.

-In March 2007, Discover Financial Services announced the Discover Motiva card, a card that offers cash rewards for making six on-time monthly payments in a row.
-The card was the industry's first credit card to give cash rewards for good credit management.
-Later in the year, DFS announced the Discover More card to replace the Discover Platinum card.
-The Discover More card was designed for consumers who use credit in many different categories and provided them with more ways to earn cash back on their purchases.
+In June 2007, Morgan Stanley completed the corporate spin-off of Discover.

+In July 2008, Discover Financial acquired the Diners Club International network from Citigroup for $165 million.

 Following the 2008 financial crisis, Discover received about $1.2 billion in bailout funds under the Troubled Asset Relief Program (TARP).
-The company announced in 2010 that it had received approval to pay back the funds.

-In 2009, Discover Financial Services introduced the Spend Analyzer tool, an online tool that provides cardmembers with a visual representation of their Discover card purchases for the past 24 months.
+In 2010, the company repaid the funds.

-In 2010, Discover Financial Services and Softcard announced a strategic partnership to build a mobile payment network that utilizes mobile phones to make point-of-sale purchases.
+In 2010, Discover and Softcard announced a strategic partnership to build a mobile payment network that utilizes mobile phones to make point-of-sale purchases.